 Wikipedia – Free knowledge sharing by everyone, for everyone

-Wikipedia is a free, open content online encyclopedia created entirely from user generated content.
+Wikipedia is a free, open content online encyclopaedia created entirely from user-generated content.
 “Wiki”, is a server program that enables anyone to edit website content through their Web browser.
 The contributors, who are members of its community, are known as ‘Wikipedians’.
 Anyone registered on the site can create a file about a variety of subjects and upload the information.

-In addition to the encyclopedia, the Wikipedia foundation also runs the following free services:
+In addition to the encyclopaedia, the Wikipedia Foundation also runs the following free services:

 Wiktionary, a dictionary and thesaurus

 Wikibooks, a collection of free texts and books

 Wikispecies, a directory of species